 Generations of distinguished members have maintained and improved the course since, notably one of the premier architects in the game, Robert Trent Jones, and more recently, the internationally recognized Rees Jones, a current member of the Club.
 Robert Trent Jones joined Montclair in 1934 and remained a member until his death.
 The members of Montclair take pride in the Club's position in the history of Golf in America and the many members who have contributed to the development of the game.
 The Club was one of the founding members that joined together to form the Metropolitan Golf Association in 1897.
 Three MGA presidents -- Isaac "Ike" Grainger, Ken Gordon and Jack Kelsey -- came from the ranks of the club.
 Both Gordon and Grainger served as Presidents of the United States Golf Association.
 Montclair's challenging greens have helped to hone the competitive abilities of many of the area's top players.
 In the words of the great Bobby Jones, Montclair is "the longest short course I ever played."
 It is one of the few clubs anywhere that can claim to have hosted both the Men's and Women's U.S. Amateur Championships.

 The golf facilities include four nine-hole layouts, each beginning and ending at the clubhouse, and a practice range renovated in 2008 to include target greens.
 The Club's facilities also include seven Har-Tru tennis courts, five platform paddle tennis courts and a beautiful swimming pool surrounded by large scenic decks that can accommodate lunch or dinner on the grill.
 A major renovation of the golf course, pool area and clubhouse was completed in 2011.
 Today, Montclair Golf Club is enjoyed by families and guests of its diverse members who engage in a full range of sports and social activities and have great respect for the traditions and culture of the 119 year-old club.
 Montclair was recognized in 2009 as a Platinum Club of America and one of the top 100 country clubs nationally.
-In 2013 MGC was awarded the prestigious Distinguished Emerald Club of the World award, as determined by the annual Distinguished Clubs of the World award program conducted by BoardRoom magazine, one of the most respected trade publications serving private clubs.
+In 2013 and 2015 MGC was awarded the prestigious Distinguished Emerald Club of the World award, as determined by the annual Distinguished Clubs of the World award program conducted by BoardRoom magazine, one of the most respected trade publications serving private clubs.